reeseschultz/ReeseUnityDemos/README.md

 Unity demos for [reeseschultz.com](https://reeseschultz.com).

 Hi, I'm Reese.
-Here's how my tutorials on [reeseschultz.com](https://reeseschultz.com) correspond to the demos in this project:
+Here's how my articles on [reeseschultz.com](https://reeseschultz.com) relate to demos in this project:

 ## [Pointing and Clicking with Unity ECS](https://reeseschultz.com/pointing-and-clicking-with-unity-ecs/)